fsvreddit/evasion-guard/README.md

 * Add function to add mod note when a user is detected for ban evasion
 * Add {{permalink}} placeholder support for ban reason
 * Add support for temporary bans
+* Fix an issue that prevented auto-allowlisting on approve from working

 ### v1.2.2